RosboneMako/IRTweaker/README.md

 ------------------------------------------------------------------
 For most mid to high gain amplifier situations, the bulk of the final sound comes from the IR.
 Best results for high gain amps comes from dialing in the correct IR and EQ.
 IRT lets this happen in a CPU hungry way and then save that custom IR.
-Vreeing up CPU cycles in the device/DAW you using the IRs in.
+Freeing up CPU cycles in the device/DAW you using the IRs in.

 HOW IT WORKS